EricFarrell/Cybersecurity-Portfolio/README.md

 - Provide prospective employers with tangible examples of my work to highlight my hands-on capabilities in cybersecurity.

 # Navigation
 This repository is organized to begin with the Home Lab Setup folder, which details the setup of all virtual machines and softwares used throughout the projects.
-After exploring the "Home Lab Setup," there is no specific order to view the remaining projects.
-Each project includes a dedicated 'README.md' file containing all relevant information about the project.
+After exploring the <ins> "Home Lab Setup" </ins> there is no specific order to view the remaining projects.
+Each project includes a dedicated <ins> README.md </ins> file containing all relevant information about the project.

 # Projects
 - **ARP Poisoning**: Demonstrates the exploitation of ARP (Address Resolution Protocol) to perform man-in-the-middle (MITM) attacks in a controlled environment.